 Brookings Institution Press, 2010), and brought to life in a 2011 interview with The Honorable Ann Claire Williams at Temple University Beasley School of Law, available for viewing here

 O'Melveny has grown in size since then.
 In 2002, O’Melveny combined with O’Sullivan LLP, a prestigious private equity firm in New York.
 O'Melveny was one of the first law firms originating in the US to open offices in Beijing and Tokyo.
-The Firm now has the largest China practice of any such firm, with offices in Shanghai, Beijing, and Hong Kong.
-We opened a Singapore office in 2008, and in 2011 we established an association with an Indonesian law firm.
+The Firm now has offices in Shanghai, Beijing, Hong Kong, Singapore, and Seoul as well.
 The Firm's European offices are in the key economic and political centers of London and Brussels.
 The outstanding work of the lawyers there regularly garners international awards and recognition.

 As the Firm's personnel and practice areas have expanded, so has its geographic reach.
 What began as a two-man office in a formative city is now a global law firm with a footprint in the world’s major financial and political centers.
 O’Melveny currently has offices in Los Angeles

 (1996); Silicon Valley